python/cpython/Doc/library/stdtypes.rst

 including supported escape sequences, and the ``r`` ("raw") prefix that disables most escape sequence processing.

-Strings may also be created from other objects with the built-in function :func:`str`.
+Strings may also be created from other objects using the :class:`str` constructor.

 Since there is no separate "character" type, indexing a string produces strings of length 1.
 That is, for a non-empty string *s*, ``s[0] == s[0:1]``.